 Milan is a logical starting point for any trip to Italy.
 It's only a few hours by train from France, Switzerland, or Austria, and it has three major international airports.
 Arrive early to make the most of your day in Europe's capital of fashion and glamour.
 Start by visiting Santa Maria delle Grazie and San Maurizio churches.
 While Santa Maria houses one of the most famous paintings by Leonardo da Vinci – The Last Supper, San Maurizio's impressive frescoes are also worth seeing.

-From there, walk to Sempione Park and Sforzesco Castle, which houses works by Da Vinci and Michelangelo.
-If you're a football fan, San Siro Stadium, home of Inter and AC Milan, would be something of a pilgrimage site for you.
+From there, walk to Sempione Park and Sforza Castle, which houses works by Da Vinci and Michelangelo.
+If you're a football fan, San Siro Stadium, home of Inter and AC Milan, is something of a pilgrimage site.
 Alternatively, window shop in Milan's upscale fashion quarter and historic Vittorio Emanuele II Galleries.
 As evening approaches, climb up the Duomo for incredible city views.
 Milan Central Station is less than 10 minutes by metro from the Duomo – from here you can take one of the high-speed services to Venice, your next destination on this exciting 7-day itinerary in Italy.

 Day 2 – Venice